 The normal student load is 12 - 14 semester hours per term.
 A course load of more than 18 semester credit hours is not advised.
 To be considered full time, students must be enrolled in a minimum of 12 semester hours per term.
-Students with less than 12 semester hours in any term are designated as part-time students and may or may not be degree candidates.
+Students with less than 12 semester hours in any term are designated as part-time students.